NCAR/finn/README.md

   * (Windows) https://git-scm.com/download/win
   * (Linux/Mac) use system's package manager

+*For those using Windows:*
-(Windows) `Powershell` is recommended.
+`Powershell` is recommended as your command line terminal.
 Windows path may interfere with docker.
-For exampple, "C:\Users" is changed to "/c/Users".
-Special function docker-path is provided to do this translation as needed.
+To open the PowerShell, type PowerShell in the Windows search bar.
+This program will open a terminal in which you can use command lines to run the programs.
+Linux/Mac user can use the OS's default terminal.

 ### 2. (Windows/Mac) Customize virtual machine

 Windows/Mac requires customization of Docker environment.
-Specific instuction for Docker Desktop can be found in [3 Customize Docker Setting](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows#3-customize-docker-settings) of the Project Wiki page for Docker-Desktop.
+Specific instuction for Docker Desktop can be found in [3 Customize Docker Setting](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows#3-customize-docker-settings) of the Project Wiki page for Docker-Desktop.  **Make sure you do this before going further (after you install Docker to your computer).**

 ### 3. Acquiring this repository

+*Note for Windows Users: Open a PowerShell terminal and navigate to the directory on your computer where you want to store and run everything.*

 To get this repository locally, use `git clone`: